sneakaway-studio/explode-the-web/tutorial/markdown/1-hello-world.md

 ## 👉 Edit and refresh an extension

-These are the steps you will repeat to build and test an extension:
+These are basic steps you repeat will to build and test any extension.
+Try updating your manifest to match the example.

 <div class="twocolumn">
 <div class="col">

 1. Edit and save the extension files in your code editor.
-1. At `chrome://extensions` in your browser, click the small "refresh" button to reload extension.
+1. Click the small "refresh" button at `chrome://extensions` to reload the extension.
-1. Refresh a test page to run the extension on that page.
+1. Normally you'll refresh a test page to run the extension on that page.
+Let's add one now.

 </div>
 <div class="col">